a-rey/WS281x_linux_driver/README.md

 pin_fun: GPIO pin alternate function (int)
 ```

+Once loaded, write a string of binary data to `/dev/ws281x` to control your WS281x LEDs.
 Example python script usage for Raspberry Pi 1 model A/B/A+ using BCM2835 SoC chip hardware with a strand of 30 WS281x LEDs:

 ```
 import subprocess